Developing a bent grass control program

 It should be possible for mixed farms running self-replacing merinos to run twice the stocking rate over spring and summer than they do in winter.
 It should be noted that if you are in an area with unreliable summer rain, these strategies may result in an unacceptably high level of hand feeding.

 There have been a number of research trials to demonstrate an improvement in stock and pasture performance from rotational grazing.
 There may be advantages in terms of pasture composition changes and feed allocation too.

 Prime lamb producers, whose paddocks are not dominated by bent grass, may consider the controlled grazing approach.
 This basically involves allocating feed to the sheep based on condition score and then grazing on a rotational basis.
 Ewe condition at joining is the most important determinant of weaning percentage.
-Ewes should therefore be joined on a rising plane of nutrition.
+Ewes should be joined on a rising plane of nutrition.
 The paddock can then be set stocked and stock given quality feed, (which has been saved by the winter rationing) at lambing until weaning.
-For example, this may involve running 1000 ewes >/ hectare and moving them every one to two days over winter on a 70 to 100 day rotation.
+For example, this may involve running 1000 ewes greater than per hectare and moving them every 1 to 2 days over winter on a 70 to 100 day rotation.

 Heavy winter rotational grazing of highly dominated bent grass paddocks should only be attempted with wethers plus cattle if available and when pugging won't occur.
 Trampling the bent grass will allow ryegrass to out-compete it, but it will reduce stock condition.
 Keep in mind that major changes in feed type or quality may affect wool quality.